NeuroBAU/Behavioral-Neuroscience-for-Rational-Minds/README.md

 **We do not understand how artificial neural networks form and use representations despite their simple units and full experimental access to the network (is this a new wave of behaviorism?).
 We adopt the same approach in biological neural networks (i.e. gathering data from large numbers of biological neurons).
 Is this approach doomed to fail?.**
 * _Barrett, D.G.T., Morcos, A.S., and Macke, J.H.
 (2018).
 Analyzing biological and artificial neural networks: challenges with opportunities for synergy?
 ArXiv:1810.13373 [Cs, q-Bio, Stat]._

-**Can we decode cognitive processes directly in the neural tissue?**
+**Can we decode cognitive processes directly from the neural tissue?**
 * Wallis, J.D.
 (2018).
 Decoding Cognitive Processes from Neural Ensembles.
 Trends in Cognitive Sciences 0.

 **The paper that introduced the concept of mini-endoscope to image clcium dynamics in freely moving rodents.**